-Human Resources with advice from the Governance Risk and Compliance function, ensure that assessments manage the ongoing maintenance of employee roles through their time with the Company.
+Human Resources with advice from the GRC function, ensure that assessments are completed and manage the ongoing maintenance of employee roles through their time with the Company.

 RISK MANAGEMENT FRAMEWORK INCLUDING THE OWN RISK AND SOLVENCY ASSESSMENT

 B.2.3.
 RISK MANAGEMENT SYSTEM